hoko/hoko-docs/_posts/2015-09-01-integrations-getting-started.md

 - **Installs** – when the user installs your app
 - **Deferrers** – when the user is taken through the app store to install your app

-You will find these events in your third-party solution hence you can then perform analytics actions using them.
+You will find these events as they occur in your third-party solution.
 We are working on further and better integrations as times goes by, so keep checking the integrations page for new additions.

 ![List of integrations](/assets/images/integrations.png)